 Joseph Walker Williams Center | 2017

 After/Life is a living history play that tells the story of women and girls who participated in the 1967 Detroit rebellion.
-A workshop production was part of a commemorative event in July 2017 in the neighborhood where the uprising began – at Rosa Parks Boulevard and Clairmount.
+The production was part of a series of commemorative events in July 2017 in the neighborhood where the uprising began – at Rosa Parks Boulevard and Clairmount.

 The performance featured actors Johnathan Finch, Brandon A. Wright, Kristy Allen, Nick Stockwell, Kyle Sammy, Coda Boyce, Deborah Chenault Green, Shavon McSwine, and Shannon McGlone